pheobeayo/usedy/README.md

 Usedy is committed to making recycling more accessible, rewarding, and environmentally impactful.
 By connecting recyclable/reusable product sellers and buyers through blockchain technology.

-With a decentralised marketplace functionality and blockchain technology to incentivise recycling and promote sustainable waste management. usedy empowers individuals, businesses, and organizations to participate actively in the recycling ecosystem; hence it encourages sustainable waste management practices and contributes to a greener, more eco-conscious world.
+With a decentralised marketplace functionality and blockchain technology to incentivise recycling and promote sustainable waste management.
+Usedy empowers individuals, businesses, and organisations to participate actively in the recycling ecosystem; hence, it encourages sustainable waste management practices and contributes to a greener, more eco-conscious world.

 ### Contract Deployed:
 UsedyToken deployed to 0x5FbDB2315678afecb367f032d93F642f64180aa3

-UsedDy deployed to 0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512
+UsedDy deployed to 0x951fAa8B5E040DdC3f0489D00CF1E66be2355b25